remarkjs/remark/doc/plugins.md

 of opting for `liiint` or some other weird form, using `remark-lint` ensured a unique name on package managers, while still being meaningful to users.

-When publishing a plugin, you should utilize the package manager’s keywords functionality and include `"remark"` in the list.
+When publishing a plugin, you should use the package manager’s keywords functionality and include `"remark"` in the list.